tulasidamarla/spring-mvc-4/README.md

 In Spring MVC 4, Instead of XML configuration Java configuration can be used.

-Any Java class can become a configuration file if it is annotated with the following annotations.
+Any Java class can become a spring mvc configuration file if it is annotated with the following annotations.

 @Configuration --> represents a spring configuration file <br/>
 @EnableWebMvc  --> To enable spring mvc